 CH: This book covers several years and pages.
 How long did it take you to write this book?

 NR: Nine years.
 But I wasn’t only working on the novel.
 Fortunately, during this time, I was publishing poetry in journals and literary magazines and I produced several poetry collections, which were published with small, independent publishers—I’ve been truly blessed with the gift of love for heightened and poetic language.

 CH: What kind of feedback are you getting from readers of this book?

-CH: Can you tell my audience where they can purchase your book?
+CH: Can you tell my audience where this book is sold?

 CH: Any closing remarks?

-CH: Thank you so much, Olivia Gaines, for taking time out of your very busy writing schedule to join me and my blog followers.
+CH: Thank you so much, Nina Romano, for taking time out of your very busy writing schedule to join me and my blog followers.
 It has been a real pleasure discussing your book with my audience.
 And readers, if you’re like me and would enjoy this book.
 I suggest you pick up a copy at your earliest convenience.

-Note: Photos/Clip art are compliments of the Internet, Olivia Gaines and Cheryl Holloway.
+Note: Photos/Clip art are compliments of the Internet, Nina Romano and Cheryl Holloway.